nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS)**:
 1. Administrator first searches for the student using the find command.
 2. EduTuTu displays a list of students with unique indices.
-3. Administrator types the command to mark a student's fees as paid, including the student index and date:
+3. Administrator types the command to mark a student's fees as paid, including the student index and date.
 4. EduTuTu validates the student index and date format.
 5. EduTuTu updates the student's record and logs the payment confirmation.